aflorithmic/viseme-to-video/README.md

 `python viseme_to_video.py`

-This repo contains the following resources
+This repo contains the following resources:<br />

 **image/**
 Two image sets
 -- **speaker1/** from [Occulus developer doc 'Viseme reference'](https://developer.oculus.com/documentation/unity/audio-ovrlipsync-viseme-reference/ )
 -- **mouth1/** adapted from icSpeech guide ['Mouth positions for English pronunciation'](https://icspeech.com/mouth-positions.html)

-A different viseme image directory can be specified on the command line using the flag `--im_dir`.
+A different viseme image directory can be specified on the command line using the flag `--im_dir`. <br />

 **metadata/**
 '24.json': A viseme metadata JSON file we produced during FastSpeech2 inference by: